When you need top global experts with meaningful expertise in key aspects of clinical trials, THINK THEOREM.

 Senior Vice President and General Manager, Biopharmaceutical Development

-As the senior vice president of biopharmaceutical development, Dr. Marc Hoffman is responsible for strategic oversight of Theorem’s core research operations, including project management, clinical monitoring, patient recruitment, investigator site management and clinical supply.
-A veteran of some of the most respected names in clinical research, Marc was vice president of medical and scientific affairs for Covance Inc. before joining Theorem.
+In addition to leading biopharmaceutical development, overseeing strategy for drug and biologic product development, Dr. Marc Hoffman is responsible for leading the medical, regulatory and pharmacovigilance operations as well as the clinical supply function.
+A 25-year veteran of some of the most respected names in clinical research, Marc was vice president of medical and scientific affairs for Covance Inc. before joining Theorem.
 Prior to Covance, he worked in a variety of clinical development, medical affairs and regulatory roles for organizations including Hospira Inc., Baxter Healthcare Corporation, Kendle and PAREXEL.
-Marc earned his bachelor's degree in psychology from Emory University and his MD from the American University of the Caribbean School of Medicine.
+Marc earned his bachelor’s degree in psychology from Emory University and his MD from the American University of the Caribbean School of Medicine.
 He went on to earn a diploma of pharmaceutical medicine from the Royal College of Medicine, UK, and pursued management studies at the Wharton School and the Lake Forest Graduate School of Management.

 Senior Vice President of Global Clinical Development